Blog Layout

 This is a lot to squeeze into a Facebook ad.
 You know that phrase, “a picture is worth a thousand words”?
 If you don’t have enough space to outline why someone needs your services, many Facebook ad types include images.
 You can tell half the story just with a well-chosen picture.
 A video can be even more effective (see below).

-address a need 3.
+A light bulb with rays coming out of it on a white background.3.
 Summarize How Your Business Addresses a Need

 Let’s focus on the hook.
 This is the most important part of your Facebook ad – you can make people aware that they have a need, but unless they’re coming to you to fix it, your advert hasn’t achieved anything for your business.